Research Misconduct Policy and Procedures

 6. If it is determined that an Inquiry is not warranted, the Provost shall so inform the Complainant in writing.
 The Complainant may request reconsideration of this decision by addressing a request for reconsideration to the Provost within 15 working days of the date of the Provost's notice.
 If the Complainant does not request reconsideration, or the Provost upon reconsideration reaffirms the initial determination that an Inquiry is not warranted, the Provost shall also inform the Respondent of the allegations and the action thereon.

-V. Inquiry.
+V. INQUIRY.

 If it is determined that an Inquiry is warranted, the following procedures shall apply: